texxasrulez/nextcloud/README.md

 Install
 -------

-** Roundcube Requirements **
 * Place this plugin folder into plugins directory of Roundcube
-* Rename config.inc.php.dist to config.inc.php.
-Enter your domain, with trailing slash, this is important.
-* Create a 24 character password key to add to nextcube_3des_key portion of config.inc.php.
-* Add nextcloud to $config['plugins'] in your Roundcube config.
+* Add nextcloud to $config['plugins'] in your Roundcube config

-** Nextcloud Requirements **
-* Upload the contents of 'upload_to_nextcloud_app' folder to your nextcloud installation as follows:
+* Upload contents of upload_to_nextcloud_apps into your apps directory for Nextcloud and enable plugin within Nextcloud.
-  /cloud_root_dir/apps/nextcube_external/

-* The exact key above will need to be added to nextcloud's config.php with this line:
-  'nextcube_3des_key' => 'same_24_key_as_roundcube_plugin',
-* Enable 'External login for Roundcube' app.
+NB: When downloading the plugin from GitHub you will need to create a directory called nextcloud and place the files in there, ignoring the root directory in the downloaded archive directory in the downloaded archive.

 * To avoid cross-domain errors you should use the same url (domain), no subdomains either, for Roundcube and NextCloud (See the [reverse proxy documentation](reverseproxy.md), to use nextcloud and Roundcube on separate servers with Apache)
 * Add and enable "roundcube_external" apps to your nextcloud instance (in nextcloud/apps/)